kindly-ai/kindly-starterkit-js/README.md

 ```
 npm install
+source .env
 npm start
 ```

 :tada: If everything went smoothly, you should have a webserver running at [http://localhost:9292](http://localhost:9292) that you can use for further development.

+If you accidentally close your webserver at any point and want to restart it, you can do so by running

+`npm start` :+1:

 ### Using ngrok to develop locally